 The bill also tightens up enforcement, requiring farm employers to participate in the federal E-Verify program, with no exemptions for small farmers.
 It would freeze the minimum wage set by the government for one year and cap increases at 3.25 percent for the next nine years.

-This bill could potentially legalize up to about 325,000 immigrants currently working in agriculture who do not have legal status, and grant protections for workers which have long faced problems with fair wages and appropriate working conditions.
+This bill could potentially legalize up to about 325,000 immigrant farm workers who do not have legal status, and grant protections for workers which have long faced problems with fair wages and appropriate working conditions.

 Are you or a loved one affected by the new administration?
 In these ever-changing times, It is more important now than ever to have adequate representation.
 Call us today for a consultation.